A Survey on Deep Hashing Methods: Deep Supervised Hashing

-The network architecture is one of the most important factors for deep supervised hashing, and it affects both the accuracy of the search and the time cost of inference.
-If the architecture degenerates into MLP or linear projections, the deep supervised hashing becomes the traditional hashing method.
-Although the deeper the network architecture, the greater the search accuracy, but it also increases the time cost.
+The architecture of the hashing network is one of the most important factors for deep supervised hashing, and it affects both the accuracy of the search and the time cost of inference.
+If the architecture degenerates into MLP or linear projections, deep supervised hashing will degrade into traditional hashing methods.
+Although the deeper the network architecture, the greater the search accuracy, it also increases the time cost.
 We think that the architecture needs to be considered combined with the complexity of datasets.
-However, almost all the deep hashing methods can use any network architectures as needed.
-Therefore, we do not use the network architecture to categorize the deep supervised hashing algorithms.
+As we know, the majority of existing deep hashing methods can use any network architecture as needed.
+Therefore, we do not adopt the network architectures for categorizing the deep supervised hashing algorithms.